yetanotherco/aligned_layer/docs/architecture/components/2_payment_service_contract.md

     function unlock() external
 ```

-This function can be called by any user, to unlock its funds for withdrawal after 100 blocks.
+Any user can call this function to unlock its funds for withdrawal after 100 blocks.

-Note that if the user funds are unlocked, the batcher will reject any new proofs from this user until the funds are locked again.
+Note that if the user funds are unlocked, the batcher will reject any new proofs from this user until the funds are
+locked again.

 #### Lock